fofore/diary/2013/01/08-wk01-Tue.md

 ##TODO Need to know:
 How to debugging stp?
+*with the log infomation can debug the software errors, the log infomation may have a switch, no print when use, but print info when debug switch opened.*

 What is the process for vlan beyond 512 stgs?
+*the current zebos has no stg command, is it a blade feature, and how can I get to kown it*

 Is there bpdu flood function?